stijnvancrombrugge/ReDo-Travel-Project1/README.md

-This project serves as a demo/template for JEE6 and JEE7 development.
+This project is the first project exercise for RD using JEE6 and JEE7 development.

-Demonstrates the following:
+Using the following:
     - JEE7
     - EJB
     - CDI